chasef07/SkiGudauri/replit.md

 ## Overview

-This is a full-stack web application for a luxury ski chalet rental business in Gudauri, Georgia.
+This is a Next.js 14 application optimized for Vercel deployment, showcasing a luxury ski chalet rental business in Gudauri, Georgia.
 The application serves as a marketing website and booking inquiry system, featuring real-time weather data, an image gallery, FAQ section, and contact form functionality.
+Successfully migrated from React SPA to Next.js on January 19, 2025.

 ## User Preferences